ISO 639 macrolanguage: List of macrolanguages

+This list only includes official data from SIL International.

 List of macrolanguages and the individual languages

 This is a complete list of the individual language codes that comprise the macrolanguages in the ISO 639-3 code tables as of 6 March 2023.

 aaa–ezz

 aka

 aka is the ISO 639-3 language code for Akan.
 Its ISO 639-1 code is ak.
 There are two individual language codes assigned: